 A native of Holyoke, MA, Joe graduated Phi Beta Kappa from Dickinson College, where he also played football.
 Joe also holds a Master’s degree from The Johns Hopkins University.
 He is an avid fan of the Washington Nationals and remains hopelessly obsessed with someday becoming a single digit handicap golfer.
 Joe and his family reside in Maryland, just outside Washington, DC.

-Hayley is a principal at Locust Street Group.
+Hayley is a partner at Locust Street Group.
 Hayley’s clients rely on her to use grassroots organizing tactics to deliver tangible results that help meet their business objectives, including but not limited to lead-generation, sales, retention, customer loyalty and brand identification.
 Hayley’s work is built on more than a dozen years of grassroots organizing experience with a portfolio that includes non-profit issue advocacy, community engagement and communications strategy, coalition development and management, and electoral campaigns at all levels from state legislative races to presidential campaigns.

 Before joining Locust Street, Hayley was the Executive Director of Americans for Responsible Solutions, a bi-partisan gun safety organization that she founded with Congresswoman Giffords and retired NASA Astronaut Capt.
 Mark Kelly.
 In this role, Hayley grew Americans for Responsible Solutions into a powerful coalition with over 1 million supporters and tremendous success building coalitions and making policy change in more than a dozen states.